College Guide for Indigenous and Native American Students

 According to NCES, only 39% of Native American college students in the 2011 class graduated within six years — the lowest rate among all racial/ethnic groups.

-Native American students have access to an increasing number of specialized scholarships, thanks in part to organizations like the American Indian Graduate Center and The American Indian College Fund.
+Indigenous students have access to more specialized scholarships, thanks to organizations like the American Indian Graduate Center and The American Indian College Fund, as well as various tribes that provide support to those within their community.
 The U.S. Department of Education (ED) has also funded a project to train more Native American educators.

 Challenges and Barriers to Success